wbleonard/mongodb-workshop/README.md

 * [Part 3 - Stitch](http://bit.ly/MongoWorkshopStitch), our serverless application platform, and
 * [Part 4 - Charts](http://bit.ly/MongoWorkshopCharts), our data visualization tool

 Each part contains several lab exercises.
-Don’t worry about completing all lab exercises in this sitting.
 The free environment you create in this lab will be yours forever.